amangeldyshalginbayev/Blogging_Application/README.md

 * Upload profile picture
 * Change username and email
 * Resetting your password via email
 * Link mobile phone number to your account.
 Currently, implemented only 3 countires: United Kingdom, Kazakhstan, Estonia.
 SMS PIN code sent to your number via [Messente-API](https://messente.com/documentation/omnichannel-api).
-You can send sms from your Flask application using HTTP all around the world using this service.
+You can send sms from your application using HTTP all around the world using this service.

 ## Posts
 * Create